When-and how-to let a professional handyman do the work..

 Even if you only plan to hire a handyman or company for simple, minor projects, Kaufman says it’s important to ask good questions ahead of time.
-Some information, such as how long it’s been in business, whether it’s registered with the Better Business Bureau, whether it’s insured, may be available online.
-But “interviewing” the person or company before hiring is key.
+Some information, such as how long it’s been in business, whether it’s registered with the Better Business Bureau, and whether it’s insured, may be available online.

 “We get a lot of customers through referrals, and many of our handyman clients are homeowners we’ve done remodeling work for.
 But we get calls every day from potential clients who are looking for a handyman, and they aren’t even sure what to ask,” she says.

 KC Handyman goes over the following details with its customers.
 Kaufman suggests homeowners always get answers for these questions up-front: